Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

 There are strong plausibility arguments that a similar asymptotic insensitivity property should hold for the JIQ policy in a queueing scenario, even if the discipline at each server is not symmetric but FCFS for example.
 So far, however, this has only been rigorously established for service requirement distributions with decreasing hazard rate in~\cite{Stolyar15}.
 This result was in fact proved for systems with heterogeneous server pools, and was further extended in~\cite{Stolyar17} to systems with multiple symmetric dispatchers.
 As it turns out, general service requirement distributions with an increasing hazard rate give rise to major technical challenges due to a lack of certain monotonicity properties.
 This has only allowed a proof of the asymptotic zero-wait property for the JIQ policy for load values strictly below $1/2$ so far~\cite{FS17}.

 A fundamental technical issue associated with any general service requirement distribution is that the joint queue length no longer provides a suitable state description, and that the state space required for a Markovian description is no longer countable.
-Aghajani \& Ramanan~\cite{AR17} and Aghajani {\em et al.}~\cite{ALR18} introduce a particle representation for the state of the system and describe the state dynamics for a JSQ($d$) policy via a sequence of interacting measure-valued processes.
+The authors of \cite{AR17,ALR17} introduce a particle representation for the state of the system and describe the state dynamics for a JSQ($d$) policy via a sequence of interacting measure-valued processes.
 They prove that as $N$ grows large, a suitably scaled sequence of state processes converges to a hydrodynamic limit which is characterized as the unique solution of a countable system of coupled deterministic measure-valued equations, i.e., a system of PDE rather than the usual ODE equations.
 They also establish a `propagation of chaos' result, meaning that finite collections of queues are asymptotically independent.

-Mukhopadhyay \& Mazumdar~\cite{MM14,MM16} and Mukhopadhyay {\em et al.}~\cite{MKM16} analyzed the performance and stability of static probabilistic routing strategies and power-of-$d$ policies in the large-$N$ limit in systems with exponential service requirement distributions, but heterogeneous server pools and a Processor-Sharing discipline at each server.
+The authors of \cite{MM14,MM16,MKM16} analyzed the performance and stability of static probabilistic routing strategies and power-of-$d$ policies in the large-$N$ limit in systems with exponential service requirement distributions, but heterogeneous server pools and a Processor-Sharing discipline at each server.
 They also considered variants of the JSQ($d$) policy which account for the server speed in the selection criterion as well as hybrid combinations of the JSQ($d$) policy with static probabilistic routing.
 Related results for heterogeneous loss systems rather than queueing scenarios are presented in \cite{KMM17,MMG15,MKMG15}.
-As the results in~\cite{MM14,MM16} reflect, ordinary JSQ($d$) policies may fail to sample the faster servers sufficiently often in such scenarios, and therefore fail to achieve maximum stability, let alone asymptotic optimality.
+As the results in \cite{MM14,MM16} reflect, ordinary JSQ($d$) policies may fail to sample the faster servers sufficiently often in such scenarios, and therefore fail to achieve maximum stability, let alone asymptotic optimality.
 In~\cite{MKM16} a weighted version of JSQ($d$) policies is presented that does provide maximum stability, without requiring any specific knowledge of the underlying system parameters and server speeds in particular.